 Prior to the project, 60 percent of detained New Yorkers went without representation.
 As the result of the project, all detained immigrants in New York City are now represented.
 The success rate for unrepresented detainees in immigration court has been around 3 percent, but with project attorneys, that number has increased tenfold.

-For media coverage of the report, check out the Coalition's comprehensive bibliography section on the pilot.
+For media coverage of the report, check out the Coalition's comprehensive bibliography section on the project.
 And for more information about the Project, check out the pages by the Vera Institute for Justice and the Bronx Defenders, as well as the Vera's SAFE Initiative, which looks to replicate NYIFUP around the country.